Madeleine disappeared from her family's holiday apartment in Portugal in 2007

 Madeleine was a few weeks shy of her fourth birthday when she disappeared from her family’s holiday apartment on May 3, 2007.

-Her parents had left Madeleine and her younger twin siblings asleep while they went for dinner with friends at a tapas restaurant nearby.
-Her mother raised the alarm when she checked on the children about 10 p.m. and discovered her daughter missing.
+Madeleine’s parents, Kate and Gerry McCann, left the girl and her younger twin siblings asleep in the apartment on May 3, 2007, while they went for dinner with friends at a tapas restaurant nearby.
+Her mother checked on the children about 10 p.m. and discovered her daughter missing.

-CNN understands that London's Metropolitan Police will be in charge of the new digging operation in abandoned terrain close to where Madeleine disappeared.
-A large investigation team is expected to use dogs and radar in the search and dig a number of holes, sources said.
+CNN understands that London’s Metropolitan Police will be in charge of the new digging operation in abandoned terrain close to where Madeleine disappeared.
+A large investigation team is expected to also use radar in the search.

-Portuguese police searched the area soon after Madeleine's disappearance, and it is understood they will intervene only if a body is found.
+Portuguese police searched the area soon after Madeleine’s disappearance, and it is understood they will intervene only if remains are found.

 Sources told CNN that British police were working on the assumption that Madeleine was dead, while their Portuguese counterparts were working on the assumption that she was still alive and had been taken out of Portugal by a non-Portuguese national who had been in the country for a short time.

 Scotland Yard – as London’s Metropolitan Police are known – has not commented on the latest development, other than to confirm that British officers would be in Praia da Luz this week.

 On May 22, its head of specialist crime and operations, Assistant Commissioner Mark Rowley, told media there would be “specific police activity” in Portugal in the coming weeks, relating to Madeleine’s disappearance.